adr1enbe4udou1n/blog/content/posts/12-a-beautiful-gitops-day-2/index.md

 This is the **Part II** of more global topic tutorial.
 [Back to guide summary]({{< ref "/posts/10-a-beautiful-gitops-day" >}}) for intro.

+## Cluster maintenance

-## 2nd Terraform project
+### 2nd Terraform project

 For this part let's create a new Terraform project (`demo-kube-k3s` here) that will be dedicated to Kubernetes infrastructure provisioning.
-Start from scratch with a new empty folder and the following `main.tf` file then `terraform init`.
+Start from a new empty folder and create the following `main.tf` file then `terraform init`.

 {{< highlight host="demo-kube-k3s" file="main.tf" >}}